frankfarach/CV/CV.md

  J. (2013, under review). *Effects of induced and naturalistic mood on the temporal allocation of attention to emotional information.* Manuscript submitted for publication.

-**Farach, F. J.**, Jun, J. J., Zoellner, L. A., & Feeny, N. C. (2013, in prep). *Changes in anxiety sensitivity associated with prolonged exposure therapy and sertraline for posttraumatic stress disorder.* Manuscript in preparation.
+**Farach, F. J.**, Jun, J. J., Zoellner, L. A., & Feeny, N. C. (2013, under review). *Changes in anxiety sensitivity associated with prolonged exposure therapy and sertraline for posttraumatic stress disorder.* Manuscript under review.

 **Farach, F. J.**, Jerud, A. B., Smith, H., Zoellner, L. A., & Feeny, N.
  C. (2013, in prep). *Prior trauma frequency does not predict